ni/nimble/packages/nimble-components/src/select/specs/filterable-select-hld.md

 ### Future considerations

+It's possible that we may want to improve/alter the discoverability of the fact that more options are available to be loaded when using the `custom` filtering option.
+This _could_ follow the design of what we see with the AzDO _Windows_-based user selector experiece where a display of the number of current results is shown at the bottom, and when a user begins typing in the filter input, a 'Show more results' button is shown at the bottom of the dropdown.

 #### Grouping/Metadata

 One feature that we intend to add to the `Select` is the ability to specify "groups" of options, where each group will have non-selectable header text followed by the options under that group.
 Ultimately, this feature will have to work nicely with filtering, but I don't believe there are aspects of this that would interfere with the current proposed API in this HLD of a single attribute that specifies how the filter text is applied to a target.